tamaringoapp/pelias-wikidata/README.md

 Osm is usually not very complete or well updated when it comes to place names.
 Translated names of known places will be extracted from wikidata and will complete those imported from osm.

+- Translated aliases

+Sometimes, places ahve several names (or aliases).
+For example, the [eiffel tower](https://www.wikidata.org/wiki/Q243) i ssometimes called _La dame de fer_ in French.
+This information is often not present in Openstreetmap.
+However, here again wikidata tends to be more complete.

 - Images

 It is often nice to be able to show an image of places to the user when they use the [autocomplete](https://github.com/pelias/documentation/blob/master/autocomplete.md).
 Images can be extracted from wikidata (when available).
 (Only the first image is extracted).